 I grew up in a family where medical journals littered the coffee table, and found a passion interrogating how those same academic discoveries shape America's scientific and political principles, healthcare, and health habits.

-I got my start in journalism with The Atlantic's science, health, and technology team after college, and have covered reproductive health, the FDA, wellness trends, and more as a reporter at TIME and as a freelancer.
-Currently, I'm an editor at Science News, where I work with staff and freelance writers and manage our print health column.
+I began my career with The Atlantic's science, health, and technology team, and have covered reproductive health, the FDA, the wellness industry, and more as a reporter at TIME and as a freelancer.
+I'm currently an editor at Science News, where I work with staff and freelance writers and manage our print health column.

 About